-We surveyed our email list at the end of 2016 and asked them what type of topics they wanted to see more of on the blog and in our email newsletters.
+We surveyed our email list twice a year and asked them what type of topics they wanted to see more of on the blog and in our email newsletters.

 One thing that popped up again and again (and again) was productivity and time management.

 Questions included “how do we do it all?”, “how do you make time to focus on your business?” and “how do we fit it all in as business owners and as parents?”

 While productivity and time management isn’t something we’ve completely mastered (does anyone ever truly master this?) we do have some tips that may help you as you continue to grow your own business.

 We hope this helps!
 And if you like this post, we would love it if you pinned the graphic above to share on Pinterest!

 How We Fit It All In As Business Owners & Still Have A Life